streetpea/chiaki-ng/README.md

 make
 ```

-For more detailed platform-specific instructions, see [doc/platform-build.md](doc/platform-build.md).
+For more detailed platform-specific instructions, see [doc/platform-build.md](doc/platform-build.md) or [switch/](./switch/README.md) for Nintendo Switch.

 ## Usage